qxoko/August/README.md

 + `August: Merge Files`

   Merges a list of files into a single master file.
-(See [Mountain Overview](#a-typical-mountain-workflow)).
+(See [Split/Merge Overview](#a-split/merge-workflow)).

 + `August: Split Files`

   Breaks a master file back down into its constituent files.
-(See [Mountain Overview](#a-typical-mountain-workflow)).
+(See [Split/Merge Overview](#a-split/merge-workflow)).

 + `August: Add Scene Numbers`

   Adds `#1#` formatted scene numbers to every scene heading, *replacing any existing ones*.
-This is considered a finishing step and only provides integer numbering.
+This only provides integer numbering.

 + `August: Remove Scene Numbers`